Emasoft/SelectFileCLI/SEQUENTIAL_PRECOMMIT_SETUP 2.md

 The memory monitor is automatically integrated into the sequential executor, but you can also use it standalone for debugging.

+#### Log Files Location

+All execution logs are saved in the `./logs` directory with timestamps:
+- **Memory Monitor Logs**: `./logs/memory_monitor_YYYYMMDD_HHMMSS_PID.log`
+- **Sequential Executor Logs**: `./logs/sequential_executor_YYYYMMDD_HHMMSS_PID.log`

+These logs are written in real-time and contain:
+- Process trees with PIDs and memory usage
+- Memory warnings when processes exceed 50% of limit
+- Process termination events
+- Periodic status summaries every 50 seconds

 #### Automatic Setup (Recommended)
 When using the sequential pipeline, memory monitoring starts automatically:
 ```bash